 Keith McBrayer is a life-long Henry County resident who graduated from Henry County High School in 1975 before attending Clayton Junior College.
 As a youth he was involved in Scouting and was presented the Eagle Scout Award at age 16.
 He continued his involvement in scouts by participating in the Law Enforcement Explorer Program sponsored by the Henry County Sheriff’s Office.
 As soon as he graduated from High School he was offered a job at the Sheriff’s Office.
 Even though he had already been accepted at Clayton Junior College he took the job and attended college at the same time.

-Keith and his wife Susan have been married for 31 years and have two children; Laura (married to Keith Booth) and Tracy, and two grandsons Reagan and Owen.
+Keith and his wife Susan have been married for 35 years and have two children; Laura (married to Keith Booth) and Tracy, and 3 grandchildren Reagan (6), Owen (4) and Kinsley Kate (2).
 The McBrayer’s are active members of Hampton United Methodist Church where Keith served as chair of the administrative board for many years.

 In 2007, Keith announced his intention to run for Henry County Sheriff and won the primary without a run-off in July 2008.
 Keith was then elected Sheriff with a victory in the General Election in November.
 He graduated from the Georgia Sheriff’s Elect Academy in December 2008.
 Keith McBrayer now serves as Henry County’s 28th Sheriff in his constitutional role as the Chief Law Enforcement Officer of Henry County.